JavaScript's "destructors" or the explicit resource management

 How using, Symbol.dispose and Symbol.asyncDispose work

 called automatically when the resource variable is no longer in the block scope.
-The simple synchronous case
+The explicit resource

 class DisposableResource {